 Ceara Conway is an Irish artist and singer working in performance, song and traditional folk practices.
-She has a track record in producing innovative experiential performance works that utilise elements such as live singing, appropriated texts , testimonies and visual art to explore social and cultural experiences of power and loss in response to issues such as cultural colonialism, exile and migration.
+She has a track record in producing innovative experiential performance works that utilise live singing, appropriated texts , testimonies and visual art to explore social and cultural experiences of power and loss in response to issues such as cultural colonialism, exile, migration and feminist concerns.

 She has completed numerous commissions, residencies and public art works including Dóchas/Hope (2018) Oireachtas na Gaeilge & Waterways Ireland, Thin Places, Kings College, London; ( 2015) , Vicissitudes (2013), Derry City of Culture and Making Visible, Irish Museum of Modern Art (2014).
 Ceara has undertaken residencies with institutes such as the Taigh Chearsabhaigh Museum, UK & OTIS College of Art/Suzanne Lacy, LA, USA .